resolve109/study-aws-sa/aws-study-guide.md

   - When paired with AWS Fargate and Amazon DocumentDB (with MongoDB compatibility), provides the least disruptive path for migrating MongoDB-based containerized applications
 - **Fargate for EKS**:
   - Combining EKS with Fargate can minimize overhead while running containerized workloads, if using Kubernetes.
+- **Amazon CloudWatch Container Insights**:
+  - Purpose-built for collecting, aggregating, and summarizing metrics and logs from containerized applications
+  - Provides comprehensive monitoring for Amazon EKS, Amazon ECS, and Kubernetes on EC2
+  - Automatically collects detailed performance data at every layer of the container stack
+  - Offers a centralized view for monitoring container performance metrics and logs
+  - Specifically designed for monitoring microservices architectures in EKS clusters
+  - Integrates seamlessly with CloudWatch alarms and dashboards
+  - More tailored to containerized environments than standard CloudWatch agents
+  - Offers application-level insights without requiring custom instrumentation
+  - Provides more container-aware monitoring than CloudTrail or AWS App Mesh

 ## Compute Services